-One of our primary areas of specialization is working with women’s issues and feminist therapy.
-This may include relationships, health issues and how they affect a woman and her loved ones, discrimination, sexual harassment, violent crimes against women, and social and cultural issues that impact a woman’s daily life.
-Feminist therapy focuses on empowering women.
+One of our primary areas of specialization is working with women’s issues.
+LATN is built upon feminist therapy.
+Women’s issues include all areas of a woman’s life: relationships, health issues and how they affect a woman and her loved ones, discrimination, sexual harassment, violent crimes against women, social and cultural issues that impact a woman’s daily life, etc. Feminist therapy focuses on empowering women.

 “Feminist Therapy realizes that a woman is affected by social pressures which reveal themselves through her identity.” – GoodTherapy.Org